Massachusetts Route 28: Realignments

 The McCarthy Overpass, which carries Route 28 as McGrath Highway through part of Somerville, was built in the early 1950s, before Interstate 93.
 The parallel Northern Expressway segment connecting Medford (where I-93 ended in 1963) and the Central Artery was constructed between 1965 and 1973.
+As the McCarthy Overpass reached the end of its expected life, the Massachusetts Department of Transportation announced in 2013 the preferred replacement was a ground-level boulevard.
+The project is expected to cost $100 million and is programmed with state and federal money for 2027-2030; as of 2024, work on producing the 25% design was underway.
+Temporary repairs were made in the meantime to protect the structural integrity of the bridge.
 The southbound off-ramp to Somerville Avenue, and a northbound "tunnel" under the overpass north of Somerville Avenue, were closed on April 11, 2016.

 In 1935, a new bridge over the Cape Cod Canal, the Bourne Bridge, was opened to traffic, replacing an earlier drawbridge at the same location.
 Between 1941 and 1943, the road south of the Bourne Bridge was widened to a four-lane, divided highway to the Pocasset Rotary and renamed General MacArthur Boulevard.
 The Route 28 expressway in Falmouth opened to traffic in 1961.
 Route 28 was relocated to the new expressway soon after, with the former surface alignment being renumbered to Route 28A.

 Around 1940, several minor realignments had also taken place in Brockton, Bridgewater, and Middleborough.
 In Brockton, Route 28 followed Montello Street instead of Warren Avenue.
 South of Bridgewater, Route 28 was relocated onto an overlap with Route 18 until West Grove Street.
 Route 28 then followed West Grove Street and East Grove Street, bypassing Middleborough Center to the south.
 By 1951, a new bypass road in Buzzards Bay was completed and resulted in the relocation of Routes 6 and 28 to the new roadway.

 Route 28 itself is no longer utilized as a long distance through route because of the opening of several parallel expressways along the Route 28 corridor since the 1950s.
 Interstate 93 serves the Route 28 corridor north of Boston, while the combination of Route 24, the southern end of Interstate 495, and Route 25 serves the corridor south of Boston to the Bourne Bridge.
 The construction of Route 25, in particular, resulted in a reconfiguration of the connection from the Bourne Corners traffic circle to the Route 25 expressway.